 A surgical procedure may be necessary if conservative measures fail or if a knee injury is associated with improper alignment.
 Dr. Provencher may utilize one of several knock knees surgery and bow legged surgery techniques, such as unicompartmental knee arthroplasty (replacement), total knee arthroplasty, and osteotomy.
 In cases requiring an osteotomy, Dr. Provencher will begin the procedure by cutting a tiny portion of the bone to allow for the alignment issue to be corrected.
 Once the bone is placed in the proper position, Dr. Provencher will position the bone long-term with a plate and screws.
 Dr. Provencher will explain each treatment option in great detail at a patient’s first consultation.

-For additional resources on malalignment of the lower extremity, such as knocked knees and bow legged, please contact the orthopedic office of Dr. Matthew Provencher, knee specialist in the Vail, Aspen and Denver, Colorado area.
+For additional resources on malalignment of the lower extremity, such as knocked knees and bow legged, please contact the orthopedic office of Dr. Matthew Provencher, knee specialist serving patients in the Vail, Aspen and Denver, Colorado area.